 $115,000,889

-Set in the waning days of summer 1962, "American Graffiti" transports us to a small Northern California town under the direction of George Lucas.
+Set in the final days of summer 1962, "American Graffiti" immerses viewers in the nostalgic rhythms of a small Northern California town, guided by the visionary direction of George Lucas.

-Featuring breakout performances from Richard Dreyfuss, Ron Howard, and Harrison Ford, the story unfolds entirely over the course of a single night.
+With memorable performances by Richard Dreyfuss, Ron Howard, and Harrison Ford, the story unfolds entirely over a single, unforgettable night filled with cruising, camaraderie, and the energy of endless possibilities.

-"American Graffiti" endures as one of the quintessential films about youth culture, nostalgia, and the bittersweet transition from adolescence to adulthood.
+Celebrated as a classic, the film is a timeless exploration of youth culture, nostalgia, and the poignant transition from adolescence to adult life.

 Recommended: